sabrinachowdhuryoshin/Machine-Learning-Essentials/README.md

 #### Introduction

-This is a practise repository of machine learning with Python.
+This is a practise repository of machine learning with python-3.

 #### Steps of Machine Learning: